Are you tired of overpaying for prescription medications? Do you want transparent pricing and to avoid dealing with insurance?

 Cuban appeared on an episode of money expert Clark Howard’s podcast in April 2022 to chat about his ambitious plan to make money while offering much more affordable prescription medications for Americans.

-In this article, I’ll explain how Cost Plus Drugs works, why Clark is a huge fan and why medications at Cost Plus Drugs are often much less expensive than prices at CVS, Rite Aid and Walgreens.
+In this article, I’ll explain how Cost Plus Drugs works, why Clark is a fan and why medications at Cost Plus Drugs are often much less expensive than prices at CVS, Rite Aid and Walgreens.

 Table of Contents